Dennis Joseph Gleeson | Riverhead News Review

-Dennis Joseph Gleeson of Kings Park, passed away suddenly June 14 at his home.
+Dennis Joseph Gleeson of Kings Park passed away suddenly at his home June 14.
 He was 51.

 Dennis possessed strength, perseverance and an ability to overcome incredible odds and physical challenges.
 With his courage, he led us to believe that each day is a blessing and an opportunity to create lasting memories.

-Dennis was a devoted and lifelong Yankees fan and an avid reader who was never without a book, magazine or a newspaper.
-He would enter many online contests and sweepstakes, often winning many unique prizes that he would always share with his nieces and nephews.
+Dennis was a devoted and lifelong Yankees fan and an avid reader who was never without a book, magazine or newspaper.
+He would enter many online contests and sweepstakes, often winning many unique prizes, which he would always share with his nieces and nephews.

 Dennis will always be remembered for his big heart, sparkling smile, infectious laugh and his loving and kind soul.

-A celebration of his life and funeral mass will be held at 10 a.m.
-Thursday June 22, at at St. Patrick R.C.
+A celebration of his life and a funeral Mass will be held at 10 a.m.
+Thursday, June 22, at St. Patrick R.C.
 Church in Southold.

-Please consider sending a donation in Dennis’ name to Kings Park Fire Department, 2 East Main Street, Kings Park, NY 11754.
+Please consider sending a donation in Dennis’ name to Kings Park Fire Department, 2 East Main St., Kings Park, NY 11754.

 DeFriest-Grattan Funeral Homes assisted the family.